 Money is moving faster than ever, and the banking industry chokehold on financial transactions is loosening.
 Here are some industries where we are seeing rapid change thanks to FinTech and where we can expect to see much more progress in the future.

 The first area where FinTech has made a serious impact is lending.
-While Lending Club was the face of change in the industry, other brands like Prosper and SoFi are making a big splash as well.
+While Lending Club was leading the change in Fintech, other brands like SoFi are making a big splash as well.
 Lending Club and Prosper are both marketplace lenders that match borrowers with investors, effectively removing banks from the lending process.

 RedFin has taken a stand against inefficient real estate transactions and the traditional 6% fees.
-They understand that most of the home search process now takes place online and by streamlining the transaction process with technology, they can lower costs.
+They understand that most of the home search process now takes place online.
+They also understand thatby streamlining the transaction process with technology, they can lower costs.
 I sold my house with RedFin and paid 4% instead of 6%, saving us thousands of dollars.

 Taking changes a step further, startups like RealtyShares are taking the marketplace lending model to real estate investors.
 Now real estate developers and project managers can look to the marketplace for lending instead of banks.
 For midsized projects and underserved portions of the real estate market, companies like RealtyShares are leading big change.

 The payments industry is another area where startups are disrupting the norm.
 While PayPal is the biggest name and known for driving change with digital wallets, there are new competitors in payments driving huge change.
 Startups like Dwolla, Stripe, and Square have made bulk payments easier and cheaper for both online and offline businesses.

 In the world of invoicing and freelancing, companies like Due are working on the next wave of change.
 Due is working to make business payments and digital wallets easier and cheaper for freelancers and other business owners around the world.